CSC207-2023Y-UofT/course-project-larklink/README.md

 If you try to send an empty message, you will get an error message.
 (The implementation of sending lark is still in progress.)
 ### Leave a Room
-If you click `Leave Room` on chat room screen, you can leave the room and you'll be prompted to host or join screen again.
+If you click `Leave Room` on chat room screen, you can leave the room, and you'll be prompted to host or join screen again.

 ## Clean Architecture
 Separation of Concerns: